 Veterans with service-connected infertility are also eligible to receive reimbursement of adoption expenses.
 The reimbursement rates and covered expenses are the same as those offered to active duty families.
 The application for reimbursement must be submitted no later than two years after the adoption is finalized.
 For more information, visit the VA’s website.

-Each branch of service has its own policies and regulations covering parental leave.
-The Navy, Marine Corps, Air Force and Coast Guard have established three categories of parental leave: convalescent maternity leave, for service members who give birth; primary caregiver leave; and secondary caregiver leave.
+There are three categories of parental leave for service members: convalescent maternity leave, for service members who give birth; primary caregiver leave; and secondary caregiver leave.
 When adopting a child, service members can designate one parent as the primary caregiver, who is authorized up to six weeks of non-chargeable leave.
-The secondary caregiver may take up to fourteen days of non-chargeable leave (21 days for members of the Air Force.)
+The Army and the Air Force authorize 21 days of non-chargeable leave for secondary caregivers; the Navy and Marine Corps allow 14 days.
 Primary and secondary caregiver leave may be taken at any time within one year of the child’s adoption.

 As with any leave, this is granted at the discretion of the commander.
 Only service members who are eligible for reimbursement of adoption expenses are eligible for this leave.

 Children under the age of 18 placed in the home of a service member by a placement agency for adoption are considered dependents.
 With a court order for the placement, an adopted child may be eligible for military health benefits.
 Having the regulation in hand when visiting the DEERS enrollment office may help with personnel who may be unfamiliar with the regulation.
 The ID regulations for each of the Services are included in one document, though each Service gives it a different title: